 This has been a journey of around 5 years for me.
 I had my eyes examed before I married my husband.
 I was told at this time that I would need cataract surgery some time as I had the start of cataracts on both of my eyes.
 I was scared as I had no insurance and my job didn't pay well enough to put money away, I figured it would have to wait till I turned 65 and got my Medicare.

-I called the number and talked to a nice gentleman that said he would come and see me and my husband to see if I met their guidelines.
-Well he came around and filled out paperwork and left.
-I was sure that it wouldn't work for me as nothing when I needed help before had ever helped.
+I called the number and talked to a nice gentleman that said he would come and see me and my husband see if I met their guidelines.
+Well, he came around and filled out paperwork and left.
+I was sure that it wouldn't work for me as anything when I needed help before I had ever helped.
 A week later he called me and said he would be around with the paperwork to get started to see what was wrong with my eyes and see if they would help.
 I thought to myself how did I get so lucky.

 The organization that my counselor had recommended also covered all the costs.
 I learned two lessons.
 One is that I don't lose my identity by having to depend on people.
-Second lesson was that some organizations do work for me.
+The second lesson was that some organizations do work for me.